isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ==================================
 Walk Through of Google BigQuery
 ==================================
-This will serve as a guide to navigate through the Google tool for BigQuery and do some introductory queiries using isb-cgc TCGA data.
+This will serve as a guide to navigate through the Google web-interface for BigQuery and do some introductory queiries using ISB-CGC hosted TCGA data.
 For those who would rather use R or Python to programmatically interact with BigQuery, detailed tutorials are provided `here <http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/sections/progapi/Tutorials.html>`_.

 ***************
 Gaining Access
 ***************
 Please refer to documentation on `how to access BigQuery from the Google Console </bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst>`_ if you have not done this before.

-Also to add ISB-CGC data to your BigQuery platform please refer to the documentaion for `linking isb-cgc data to BigQuery in the Google Console <LinkingBigQueryToIsb-cgcProject.rst>`_.
+Also to add ISB-CGC data to your BigQuery platform please refer to the documentaion for `linking ISB-CGC data to BigQuery in the Google Console <LinkingBigQueryToIsb-cgcProject.rst>`_.

 *****************************
 ISB-CGC Data Sets in BigQuery
 *****************************
-Below are the list of ISB-CGC generated data sets that can be accessed once you have linked your platform to the ISB-CGC project.
+Below are the list of ISB-CGC hosted data sets that can be accessed once you have linked your platform to the ISB-CGC project.

 * **isb-cgc:ccle_201602_alpha**

  This dataset has been created and curated by the ISB-CGC project to be used in conjunction with the TCGA and other datasets currently hosted by the ISB-CGC.
 For more information about the ISB-CGC, please see our documentation on readthedocs.   http://isb-cancer-genomics-cloud.readthedocs.org/en/latest/

  This specific dataset contains data from the Broad-Novartis Cancer Cell Line Encyclopedia (CCLE) project and is being redistributed with permission from the Broad Institute.

  Neither the CCLE project nor the Broad institute are responsible for any errors that may have been made when creating these tables.
 For more information about the CCLE project and to access the original datasets, please refer to the `CCLE website.  <http://www.broadinstitute.org/ccle/home>`_